 The xdc.runtime.Timestamp module, as the name suggests, provides timestamping services.
 The Timestamp module can be used for benchmarking code and adding timestamps to logs.
 (In previous versions of DSP/BIOS, this is the functionality provided by CLK_gethtime().)

-Since xdc.runtime.Timestamp is provided by XDCtools, it is documented in the "XDCtools Runtime Modules" chapter of the XDCtools Consumer User's Guide (SPRUEX4).
+Since xdc.runtime.Timestamp is provided by XDCtools, it is documented in the online help and the RTSC-pedia wiki.